Same-sex marriage in British Columbia: Provincial legislation

-On November 23, 2011, the Legislative Assembly enacted the Family Law Act, which uses gender-neutral language with regards to married spouses.
-The Assembly also amended the Marriage Act to replace references to "husband and wife" with "spouses" in various sections and to add "or spouse" in section 20(c).
+On November 23, 2011, the Legislative Assembly enacted the Family Law Act, which uses gender-neutral language with regard to married spouses.
+The Assembly also amended the Marriage Act to replace all references to "husband and wife" with the gender-neutral term "spouses".
 The legislation, which received royal assent by Lieutenant Governor Steven Point, amended provincial law to read that each of the parties to a marriage, in the presence of a marriage commissioner and at least two witnesses, says to the other: